BeyondQuality/beyondquality/research/public_speaking.md

 Marko Rytkonen: Boost my book sales.
 Book sales is not about money, but it may open interesting opportunities (trainings, jobs, study groups...).
 Book and public talks will boost your career, in a unique and personal way.

+Nicola Lindgren: You get to go to a conference and learn from others as well.

 ### 4. Increase diversity of thought & exposure to trends